Maintaining RV Parks: What To Know

 There are many things to consider when deciding to park at an RV park for the summer.
 Some of those topics include: what kind of park you’re looking for, how far is the park located from your home and location, what kind of amenities you want to have, what kind of amenities the park has, how well the park is maintained, and how much you’re willing to pay.

 Living in an RV park means certain maintenance tasks must be done at specific times of the year, while other upkeep tasks fall to you.
-For example, make sure your water supply tank is full and topped off, check the level of your propane tanks and make sure they are topped off.
-Check for leaks and emergency exits, and also keep an eye out for ants and other pests.
+As an example, make sure your water supply tank is full and topped off, and check the level of your propane tanks to make sure they are full as well.
+For convenience, consider scheduling the delivery of fuels from Hollenbach Oil (or a similar firm) on a frequent basis, so that running out of fuel is never in the question.
+Apart from this, check for leaks and emergency exits, and also keep an eye out for ants and other pests.

 Most RV parks are managed by RV managers, who handle many of the park’s day-to-day operations, such as managing sites and maintenance and operating the park’s recreational facilities.